chenyk1990/Micro-EQpolarity/README.md

 **JiachenToc2Me** is Jiachen Hu's code repository for polarity picking and focal mechanism analysis in Canada.

 ## Overview
-This repository provides a comprehensive workflow for classifying focal mechanism types, conducting independent testing, plotting waveforms on focal mechanisms, and applying EQpolarity with models and data, all using the ToC2ME dataset.
+This repository provides a comprehensive set of tools and workflows for working with the ToC2Me dataset.
+The main components of this repository are:

-## 1. Classify Focal Mechanism Types
+## 1. HASH Workflow

 ### Description
-This section provides the workflow for classifying focal mechanisms using the ToC2ME dataset after independent testing.
-It includes scripts to divide data into regions, filter based on event quality, and visualize focal mechanisms.
-Additionally, it supports 3D visualizations of seismic event distributions.
+This section outlines the process for solving focal mechanisms using the SKHASH on the ToC2Me dataset.
+Users can choose to either manually pick polarities or utilize the EQpolarity model for automatic polarity picking.

 ---

-## 2. Independent Testing
+## 2. Focal Mechanisms Analyses

 ### Description
-This section provides the workflow for conducting independent testing of the ToC2ME dataset.
-The testing workflow ensures that the models we apply are reliable, with approximately 7000 events resolved by EQpolarity.
+This section includes a set of scripts that allow users to visualize the spatial distribution of the focal mechanisms as well as their strike, dip, and rake characteristics within the ToC2Me dataset.

 ---

 ## 3. Plot Waveforms on Focal Mechanisms

 ### Description
-This section provides scripts to plot waveforms on focal mechanism beachball diagrams.
-Using the classified focal mechanism types, this tool helps visualize waveforms and station locations to validate the correctness of the mechanism solutions.
+This component provides scripts that enable users to plot waveforms directly on focal mechanism beachball diagrams.
+This feature helps validate the correctness of the mechanism solutions by allowing users to check waveforms and station locations.

 ### Notes:
 - In the ToC2ME dataset, waveform polarities are inverted.